R.I. Gov. to Give Coronavirus Update

+Gov. Gina Raimondo is scheduled to give an update on the state's response to the coronavirus crisis at 1 p.m.
+Friday.

-Gov. Gina Raimondo has announced no-contact and low-contact youth and adult sports will be allowed in Phase 3 of Rhode Island's economic reopening, which could begin some time next week.
+The press conference comes after Raimondo announced Wednesday that no-contact and low-contact youth and adult sports will be allowed in Phase 3 of Rhode Island's economic reopening, which could begin some time next week.

 During her Wednesday news conference, Raimondo said sports such as baseball, softball, tennis and golf will be allowed to be played in stable groups of the same players and coaches with no limit on overall group size.